 This course examines current educational issues and trends, and how these impact instructional practices in terms of: pedagogical and professional knowledge, addressing student diversity, using educational technology, shaping reflective teaching and professional decision-making, and demonstrating appropriate professional dispositions.
 These issues and trends will be assessed through a variety of classroom activities and a culminating school-based action research project.
-3 credits.
+3 sem. hrs.
+3 crs.